Cover by Paul Warren

 Now accepting subs for Blood+Honey’s special poetry edition “Rules of Verse: Poetry Inspired by the Velvet Underground”

-Edited by Damon Hubbs and Guest Editor Sean G. Meggeson
+Edited by Poetry Editors Damon Hubbs and Sean G. Meggeson

 The Velvet Underground is often considered one of the most influential bands of all time—far ahead of its time, inspiring countless other bands while at the same time expressing the dark, edgy and quirky sides of human experience.
 The Velvets remain a touchstone for the poetic imperatives of experimentalism, exploration of self, and artistic risk-taking.
 How has the band inspired you?